ambikeshwar1991/docs/code_devel.md

 Sandhi uses GNU Radio (GR) V3.6 with GNU Radio Companion(GRC) as its front-end.
 [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki) is open source software for implementing software radio visually through flowgraphs and blocks.
 A flow graph in GNU Radio is visual representation of data flow between two or more nodes, and these nodes are called blocks (which process the flowing data).
 Sandhi inherits this capability of intuitively implementing logic through flowgraph which makes it a good LabVIEW replacement.

 ### Coding a simple block
 Since sandhi is still in beta stages, some of user-specific block may be missing; but this is not really a problem, since a user with limited python experience can create block himself/herself using Sandhi's framework.
 To follow a descriptive, step-by-step and conventional guide check GNU Radio's [Out of Tree Module](http://gnuradio.org/redmine/projects/gnuradio/wiki/OutOfTreeModules).
 A block can be either coded in python or C++; but given python is easier to start with, we prefer coding in python.
-This section will present a rapid but unconventional approach:
+This section will present a rapid but unconventional approach: _impatience is virtue_

 #### Overview
 A block in Sandhi essentially requires two things: